 There are numerous tour operators offering day trips from Bankso if you don’t have your own transport.
 Visit Rila Monastery a little over an hour’s drive away and one of Bulgaria’s main tourist attractions.
 The monastery houses two churches, History Museum, Cookhouse, Hreliov’s Tower and a library which stores literature dating back for thousands of years.
 It’s easy to be consumed by the painted frescoes, towers and stairways and seemingly never-ending archways.

 .Alternatively, visit Melnik, the smallest town in the southwestern Pirin Mountains.
 An architectural reserve with 96 of its buildings listed as cultural monuments, Melnik is famous for its unusual landscape of sandstone formations, cliffs and pyramids, as well as it’s red wines and there are a number of vineyards worth calling in to.
 Closer to Bankso is the historical village of Kovachevitsa where you can step back in time to yet more unique Bulgarian architecture and authenticity.

 Representing all genres of Jazz, the Bankso Jazz Festival is the biggest of its kind in Bulgaria and hosts a range of worldwide artists.
-Held on an open air stage in Nikola Vaptsarov Square with smaller concerts being organised in other local venues, the event is over a week long and is all free.
-2017 is special because the festival will celebrate its 20th anniversary.
+Held on an open air stage in Nikola Vaptsarov Square with smaller concerts being organised in other local venues, the event is over a week long and is all free!

-Bankso also hosts a variety of other festivals including pop, opera and film, all of which usually take place in the main square.
+Bankso also hosts a variety of other festivals (shown in the main pic) including pop, opera and film, all of which usually take place in the main square.